 For the purpose of this Rule 4 (C) the non-appearance of a declared runner will be held to be an official notification of the withdrawal of such horse before the race is off.

 In the case of a horse declared by the Starter ‘not to have started’, a racecourse announcement will be made to that effect.
 This official announcement will be made before the race result is displayed.

 We do have a good example of when Rule 4 has come into play to our advantage:

 A couple of years ago one of our Little Beauties was 8/1 when we tipped it in the morning, but the 4/1 favourite was subsequently withdrawn which meant that there were going to be rule 4 deductions when it eventually won.

 The horse went off with an SP of 2/1, so he was a popular bet anyway, but those who backed him at 8/1 would only lose 20% of their winnings.
 So, a £10 win bet that would have paid £90, ended up paying £72, which is still a good profit of £62.

 It’s easy to work out the deductions, as all you have to do is look at the table above, see that the non-runner was at 4/1 and then see that deducts 20% of your winnings.

-Rule 4 can be frustrating for punters, but more often than not, it’s better than taking the SP.
+Rule 4 deductions can be frustrating for punters, but more often than not, it’s better than taking the starting price (SP).